ryanvilbrandt/comic_git_engine/README.md

 # TODO for v1.0 launch

-* Get updated comic images from Caytlin
+* Get updated comic images from Caytlin for the showcase
 * Update comic_git_showcase
 * Update comic_git to what the website should look like for a new user
+  * Update navigation icons to not use Tamberlane's icons
+  * Add preview_image.png for the social media preview
 * Write instructions for how to update from comic_git v0.3 to comic_git v1.0

 ## Update instructions notes